OludayoDahunsi/Django_API_REST_Project/README.md

 ## 3. Building the Endpoints using Django REST Framework:
 This is process of building the endpoints involves creating the
   - Views: view.py  This handles the request and response for webpage application
   - Serializers: serializers -
   - Setting up models: models.py This is used to define the data models for the app
-     - Url -
+  - Router in the URL(Url.py located in the API app i.e backendapp) -
   - Admin -admin.py This is where models are registered
       #### and permissions.
 You can also use generics, mixins, view sets, and routers to simplify your API code